weaverryan/testing-asset-pipeline/README.md

 git checkout -b asset-pipeline origin/asset-pipeline cd ..

-# this will error - that's ok!
-composer install
+composer install --no-scripts
 ./symfony/link

 symfony serve
 ```

-Head to the homepage and enjoy!
+Head to the homepage https://127.0.0.1:8000 and enjoy!
 Features to notice:

 * app.css and app.js are included in base.html.twig with normal `asset()` function, but each gets a versioned filename
 * In the final app.css and app.js, relative import paths are resolved to their digested/versioned filename.